 Probiotics are a hot topic, and for good reason.
-You’ve been asking for more probiotics in Vega® products, which is while you’ll find them in Vega One™, Vega One™ Bar, Vega Sport® Protein, and Vega® Probiotics.
+You’ve been asking for more probiotics in Vega® products, which is while you’ll find them in Vega One® All-in-One Shake and Vega Sport® Protein.
 Before we dive into more of the fine details about the probiotics you’ll find in our products, let’s talk about probiotics in general.
 There are the three main things you should know about probiotics:

 Probiotics can be consumed as supplements and foods, including fermented foods like sauerkraut, pickles, cheeses, kimchi, wine, tempeh, miso and tamari.

-There are many different types, or strains, of probiotics on the market that can be segmented in two primary categories.
+There are many different types, or strains, of probiotics on the market.

 Probiotics in Vega® Products: bacillus coagulans